dreamix-fmi-course-2024/web-development-with-java-lab/lab03/tasks.md

  2. Implement all your entity objects define by the details

 ### Create repositoreis
- 1. Create a repository package where all your operation with the DB will be
+ 1. Create a repository package where all your operation with the DB will be (make sure that the ID are auto-increment)
  2. Implement default CRUD operations:
     1. RacerRepository
    ``` java